mybonk/mybonk-wiki/INSTALLATION.md

 ---

 # 2. Build your MYBONK orchestration machine
 This machine is used to orchestrate your fleet of MY₿ONK consoles.
-It does not have to run nixOS (only nix package manager), You could use your day to day laptop, note that some pitfalls or required extra steps had been reported to install Nix on macOS (read-only filesystem / single-user/multi-user).
+It does not have to run nixOS (only nix package manager).

+You could use your day to day laptop, note that some pitfalls or required extra steps had been reported to install Nix on macOS (read-only filesystem / single-user/multi-user).
 We suggest you make it easy on yourself and keep things separte by using a Virtual Machine.

+This is what we are doing in this section: Build your MY₿ONK orchestration machine on a VirtualBox.

 ### 2.1.
 Download and install VirtualBox
 Follow the instructions on their website https://www.virtualbox.org